RWS/Sdl-plugin-installer/README.md

 3. Installs plugins for multiple installed versions of SDL Studio - based on user selection.
 4. Remove previous installed versions of the plugin during installation.

+OpenExchange was updated to allow publishing plugins without wrapping them up in a zip file.
+This eliminates the need of creating a dedicated installer for your plugin as long as the user have this universal installer on their machine.
+The universal installer is intended to be distributed together with SDL Studio 2015 but this is yet to be confirmed.

 ## Releases

 You can get the latest versions from [here](https://github.com/sdl/Sdl-plugin-installer/releases).